Marlboro Township, New Jersey: Local government

 Marlboro Township is governed within the Faulkner Act under the Mayor-Council system of municipal government.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of the Mayor, who is elected directly, and the five-member Marlboro Township Council, with all elected positions chosen at-large in partisan voting to serve four-year terms of office on a staggered basis, with a municipal election conducted in odd-numbered years as part of the November general election.
+The governing body is comprised of the mayor, who is elected directly, and the five-member Marlboro Township Council, with all elected positions chosen at-large in partisan voting to serve four-year terms of office on a staggered basis, with a municipal election conducted in odd-numbered years as part of the November general election.
 Three council seats come up for vote together and two other council seats come up for election together with the mayoral seat two years later.
 At a reorganization meeting held in January after each election, the Council selects a President and Vice-President from among its members.
 As the township's legislative body, the council sets policies, approves budgets, determines municipal tax rates, and passes resolutions and ordinances to govern the township.
 The council also appoints citizen volunteers to certain advisory boards and the Zoning Board of Adjustment.
-The Council may investigate the conduct of any department, officer or agency of the municipal government.
+The council may investigate the conduct of any department, officer or agency of the municipal government.
 They have full power of subpoena as permitted by statute.

-As of 2025, the Mayor of Marlboro Township is Democrat Jonathan Hornik, whose term of office ends December 31, 2023.
-Members of the Marlboro Township Council are Council President Juned Qazi (D, 2025), Council Vice President Antoinette DiNuzzo (D, 2025), Randi Marder (D, 2023), Michael Milman (D, 2025) and Michael Scalea (D, 2023).
+As of 2025, the Mayor of Marlboro Township is Democrat Jonathan Hornik, whose term of office ends December 31, 2027.
+Members of the Marlboro Township Council are Council President Michael Milman (D, 2025), Council Vice President Juned Qazi (D, 2025), Antoinette DiNuzzo (D, 2025), Michael Scalea (D, 2027) and Iqleen K. Virdi (D, 2027).

-In January 2015, the Township Council selected Mike Scalea from a list of three candidates nominated by the Democratic municipal committee to fill the vacant seat expiring in December 2015 of Frank LaRocca, who resigned earlier that month to take a seat as a municipal judge.
+In January 2015, the township council selected Mike Scalea from a list of three candidates nominated by the Democratic municipal committee to fill the vacant seat expiring in December 2015 of Frank LaRocca, who resigned earlier that month to take a seat as a municipal judge.

 Mayors of Marlboro

-The following individuals have served as Mayor (or the other indicated title), since the Faulkner Act system was adopted in 1952:
+The following individuals have served as mayor (or the other indicated title), since the Faulkner Act system was adopted in 1952: